Why a peat compost ban is a good thing

 Choose a compost that’s suitable for what you want

-Peat-free composts are not quite as flexible as peat composts so it’s important to pick seedling compost if you are raising seeds, for example.
+Peat-free composts are not quite as flexible as peat composts so it’s important to choose seedling compost if you are raising seeds, for example.

 Take it step by step

-It’s OK to half fill a pot with peat-free and then top it off with peat-based.
-At least then you’ve halved your peat use and it’s a step in the right direction and by reducing the topping off over time you get used to the peat-free compost and can make the full transition.
+If you're finding transitioning to peat free gardening hard, half fill a pot with peat-free compost and then top it off with reduced peat compost.
+By reducing the topping off over time you'll get used to the peat-free compost and can make the full transition.

 Watch out for seedlings